rotki/rotki/docs/usage_guide.rst

 Introduction
 *************

-In this section we are going to see how to use various parts of the rotki application.
+In this section, we are going to see how to use various parts of the rotki application.

 First time sign-up
 ====================

-When you start rotki you are greeted with a sign-in/signup prompt.
-Rotki is a local app and the user will exist only in your local system.
-The account used in `rotki.com <https://rotki.com/>`__ doesn't exist locally and is used only to manage your payments for the premium subscription.
+When you start rotki, you'll see a sign-in/signup prompt.
+Rotki is a local app, so your account only exists on your local system.
+Your account on `rotki.com <https://rotki.com/>`__ doesn't exist locally and is only for managing premium subscription payments.

 .. image:: images/rotki_login_screen.png
    :alt: Creating a new account
    :align: center

-For creating a local account press **Create Account**.
-If you already have a premium subscription, you can choose to associate this local account with your premium subscription via the use of api keys.
+To create a local account, press **Create Account**.
+If you already have a premium subscription, you can link this local account with your premium subscription using the API keys.

-If you want to restore an account using premium sync during the account creation, then you can **Enable premium**, and enable **Restore synced database** (:ref:`restore_backup_premium`), insert your **API Key** and the **secret** here.
-Api key and secret can be found in your account page at `rotki.com <https://rotki.com/>`__ .
+To restore an account with premium sync during account creation:

+1. **Enable premium**.
+2. Enable **Restore synced database**.
+3. Enter your **API Key** and **Secret** (found on your account page at `rotki.com <https://rotki.com/>`__).

-Then you can click **Continue** button.
+Then click **Continue**.

 .. image:: images/rotki_create_account_enable_sync.png
    :alt: Enable premium sync
    :align: center

-You have to provide a profile name and a password:
+Next, provide a profile name and a password:

-  - **Profile Name**: it is just an identifier for your database.
-This is the local user.
-It **doesn't** need to match any previous username or the username of your premium subscription at `rotki.com <https://rotki.com/>`__ .
+  - **Profile Name**: An identifier for your local database.
+It **doesn’t** need to match any previous username or your premium subscription username on `rotki.com <https://rotki.com/>`__ .
   - **Password**: :red:`Do not forget this password`.
 It is used to encrypt all your local files.

-For a completely new account, premium API key and secret can be added either using the prompt provided or using :ref:`set-up-rotki-premium` after logging in with the new account.
+For a completely new account, you can add the premium API key and secret using the prompt provided or using :ref:`set-up-rotki-premium` after logging in with the new account.

 .. image:: images/rotki_create_account.png